adamghill/alldjango.com/content/articles/developer-marketing.md

 Creating a conference talk is _hard_.
 My one and only real conference talk took 40-60 hours to create and record.
 Not for the faint of heart, but it is a good experience to do at least once in my opinion.

 Shorter "lightning" or "attendance" talks are another approach.
 They are usually in the 5-15 minute range so are much more focused, just stressful, and talking about a specific tool seems ok in this context.

+## In summary

+Creating a repository that others know about and will use is way more involved than just writing code and it requires _some_ marketing from the developer.
+Hopefully this provided some ideas about how to promote your awesome library and help people find what you make!